kmazurczyk/AirBnB-Price-Predictor/README.md

 Several variables were highly skewed, most noteably
 * AirBNB listing price, our main predictor
+* The minimum number of nights required for a booking
 * Distances to nearby landmarks

 We log scaled price and sqrt scaled each distance variable to support the data requirements of GLM models.
 We also removed the top 0.99 percentile of outliers.